 What is the Job Like?

 Most dentists work full-time schedules, and many work in private practices.
 As such, Howell says those thinking of taking this avenue should remember that there’s a business aspect to the profession.
-In other words, dentists need to balance patient care with turning a profit.
+In plain speak, dentists need to balance patient care with turning a profit.
 “I think most dentists want to see patients most of the time and not worry about the business aspect.
 But the business aspect is a key part of being successful … you can’t ignore any part,” she says.